-Beth Costanzo M Ed. began her teaching career at the age of 6 when she converted her parents' garage into a classroom.
-Desks and blackboards were salvaged from old schools and worksheets were given at the end of the day by all her “teachers".
-On Beth’s birthday, she didn't ask for presents for herself but for items to fill her class, such as construction paper, chalk, crayons and markers.
-Even at a young age she loved being around children and helping them become successful.
+My name is Beth Costanzo M Ed. and I began my teaching career at the age of 6 when I converted my parents' garage into a classroom.
+Desks and blackboards were salvaged from old schools and worksheets were given at the end of each day by all my "teachers".
+On my birthday, I didn't ask for presents, but for items to fill my classroom, such as construction paper, chalk, crayons and markers.
+Even at a young age I loved being around children and helping them become successful, confident learners.

 They say that "necessity is the mother of invention."
-That has certainly been true at Woodland Place, the school Beth has owned and operated since 1996.
-With almost 25 years of teaching experience, she often created the content that was used in her classroom.
-Beth quickly understood that nature is a catalyst for learning and has always brought that aspect into her curriculum.
-This type of learning resulted in the creation of The Adventures of Scuba Jack, a learning website that educates children 2-12 years of age. http://www.adventuresofscubajack.com
+That has certainly been true at Woodland Place, the school I have owned and operated since 1996.
+With almost 25 years of teaching experience, I often created the content that was used in my classroom.
+I quickly understood that nature was a catalyst for learning and I have always brought that aspect into my curriculum.
+This type of learning resulted in the creation of The Adventures of Scuba Jack, a learning website that educates children 2-12 years of age.

-In 2006, Beth and her husband Anthony adopted their 3rd child, Salvi, from Guatemala.
-To motivate him, she created over-the-top lessons to engage him in the learning process.
-This foundation helped set the stage for all future learning and helped a child who once struggled to become a student whose name now appears on the honor roll.
+In 2006, my husband Anthony and I adopted our 3rd child, Salvi, from Guatemala.
+To motivate him, I created over-the-top lessons, and even Chapter Books to engage him in the learning process.
+This foundation helped set the stage for all future learning.
+Also, it helped a child who once struggled, to become a student whose name now appears on the honor roll.

 The Costanzo family donates a portion of the proceeds from The Adventures of Scuba Jack to organizations who demonstrate a need for quality books.